Savages (band)

 Savages were an English rock band formed in 2011 in London.
 The band consisted of Jehnny Beth (vocals), Gemma Thompson (guitars), Ayse Hassan (bass), and Fay Milton (drums).
 Their debut album, Silence Yourself was released on 6 May 2013 via Matador Records.
 It reached number 19 in the UK Albums Chart in May 2013, and was critically acclaimed.
 It peaked at number 5 on the Irish and the UK Independent Albums Chart, and at number 13 on the US Billboard Independent Albums chart.
 The band's second album Adore Life, was released on 22 January 2016.
 Both albums were nominated for the Mercury Prize, in 2013 and 2016 respectively.

-In late 2016, Beth stated in an interview that the band was going to take a break.
-However, the band wrapped their tour for the second album in July 2017 before each member focusing on their respective projects.

 History

+Origins

 Savages were a rock band from London.
-The band's guitarist Gemma Thompson had come up with the name for the band and had been discussing the idea with singer Jehnny Beth for almost a year.
+The band's guitarist Gemma Thompson had come up with the name for the band and had been discussing the idea with singer Jehnny Beth for almost a year prior to the band forming.
 Thompson says the band's name was derived from books, such as Lord of the Flies, that she read when she was younger.
 The band was eventually formed in October 2011 and they had their first gig in January 2012, supporting rock band British Sea Power.
-Their manager John Best also manages Sigur Ros.
+Their manager was John Best.
 The Observer has said of Savages: "it's not exactly sexy, it's not funny and they're not going to be rolling around in mud like the Slits.
 But it's the closest thing to art that "post-punk"... has offered in a while".
-The New Musical Express described their performances as "frottage-inducingly intense affairs".
+The New Musical Express (NME) described their performances as "frottage-inducingly intense affairs".

 The group's first released tracks, a double A-side in June 2012, were "Flying to Berlin" and "Husbands" on the Pop Noire label.
 The Guardian wrote: "Husbands makes us dream of what it must have been like to have been around to hear, in real time, the debut releases by Public Image Ltd, Magazine, Siouxsie and the Banshees and Joy Division, to feel, as those incredible records hit the shops, that unearthly power and sense of a transmission from a satellite reality."
+Similarly, Beat magazine described Beth's performance as "Ian Curtis–esque spasmodic shakes and urgent guttural vocals from the Siouxsie Sioux school of noise."
 In October, their concert at the CMJ Music Marathon in New York received good reviews.
 The Chicago Reader noted that their set was "influenced by Siouxsie & the Banshees, but with an anthemic quality that makes me think of PJ Harvey and heavy doses of the rhythmic jaggedness and angularity of British postpunk."
 The group expressed their liking for these bands, and added: "We listened to a lot of different music [...]
 Our influences are male and female in equal measure."

 On 9 December 2012, the BBC announced that the band had been nominated for the Sound of 2013 poll.

-The band's first album, Silence Yourself, was released on 6 May 2013 via Beth's own label Pop Noire and Matador Records.